-Human Rights Day, December 10, 2016, reminds Augustinian friars that they are called to take a stand to defend and promote the basic human rights of all persons.
+Human Rights Day, December 10, 2017, reminds Augustinian friars that they are called to take a stand to defend and promote the basic human rights and human dignity of all persons.

 Augustinians invite and encourage all who identify with Augustinian spirituality and traditions to do likewise.

-Human Rights Day 2016 marks the 68th Anniversary of the Universal Declaration of Human Rights.
-The Declaration was adopted December 10, 1948.
+Human Rights Day 2017 marks the start of a year-long celebration of the 70th Anniversary of the Universal Declaration of Human Rights.
+The Declaration was developed by representatives of diverse cultural and religious backgrounds from all regions of the world.
+It was adopted December 10, 1948.

-Today, extreme bigotry, hatred and disrespect for basic human rights are causing great fear in many parts of the world.
+The promise of the Universal Declaration has not yet been fully realized.
+Today, extreme bigotry, hatred and disrespect for basic human rights and human life are causing great fear in many parts of the world.

 And, as Jesus said, “. . . whatever you did for one of these least brothers or sisters of mine, you did for me.”
 (Matthew 25:40)